KRDK-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KRDK-TV (as KXJB-TV) shut down its analog signal, over VHF channel 4, on February 16, 2009, the day prior to the original date in which full-power television stations in the United States were set to transition from analog to digital broadcasts under federal mandate (which was later rescheduled for June 12, 2009).
+KRDK-TV (as KXJB-TV) shut down its analog signal, over VHF channel 4, on February 16, 2009, the day prior to the original date on which full-power television stations in the United States were set to transition from analog to digital broadcasts under federal mandate (which was later rescheduled for June 12, 2009).
 The station's digital signal remained on its pre-transition UHF channel 38.
-On August 15, 2020, the FCC licensed and approved the completion of the spectrum repack putting the station on digital channel 24.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 4.
+On August 15, 2020, the FCC licensed and approved the completion of the spectrum repack putting the station on digital channel 24, using virtual channel 4.

 Cable carriage

 From 1968 until the mid-1980s, KXJB was carried by cable systems across neighboring Manitoba and northwest Ontario.
 This included Winnipeg, which is several times larger than the station's entire American coverage area.
 These arrangements ended in 1986, when the Canadian cable companies were granted permission to replace most of the North Dakota stations with network affiliates from Detroit due to complaints about poor reception.

-After an ice storm on April 6, 1997 caused the KXJB-TV mast to collapse, some cable systems replaced KXJB with KXMB from Bismarck, KXMC from Minot, KDLO from Watertown, South Dakota, KCNC from Denver, KCCO from Alexandria, Minnesota, KCCW from Walker, Minnesota or KDLH from Duluth (depending on location) either temporarily or permanently, to maintain CBS service.
+After an ice storm on April 6, 1997, caused the KXJB-TV mast to collapse, some cable systems replaced KXJB with KXMB from Bismarck, KXMC from Minot, KDLO from Watertown, South Dakota, KCNC from Denver, KCCO from Alexandria, Minnesota, KCCW from Walker, Minnesota, or KDLH from Duluth (depending on location) either temporarily or permanently, to maintain CBS service.

 KRDK's 4.1 channel began being carried on most cable television systems starting in October 2016 due to must-carry.
 This resulted in moving KXJB (the previous occupant of the channel 4 license) to channel 9 on Midco and Sparklight to make room for KRDK on channel 4.